-In 2018, the total number of restaurants are projected to increase 2% with growth to come from a continuation of the national expansion strategy which will further the company's geographic diversification.

-SSSG is driven by the change in the average customer check and in customer traffic, both of which are affected by changes in pricing and sales mix.
-At both our brands, as many provinces increase minimum wage, the 2018 marketing strategies will be structured to optimize restaurant profitability while also driving customer traffic to our restaurants and encouraging customers to place orders using our wide array of digital ordering platforms.
+In 2018, the total number of restaurants are projected to increase 1% to 2% with growth to come from a continuation of the national expansion strategy which will further our geographic diversification.
+SSSG is driven by the change in the average customer check and customer traffic, both of which are affected by changes in pricing and sales mix.
+At both brands, as many provinces increase minimum wage, Pizza Pizza Limited's 2018 marketing strategies will be structured to optimize restaurant profitability while also driving customer traffic to the restaurants and encouraging customers to place orders using our wide array of digital ordering platforms.